Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 WITH GENDER EQUALITY AND DIVERSITY under increasing scrutiny today, a growing number of people are investigating how to create gender-related change through their investments.
 Many are turning to an approach called gender lens investing.
 Others may have heard about it but are unsure what it is and what potential investment advantages it might offer.

-According to Jackie VanderBrug, investment strategist and co-chair of the Impact Investing Council in the Global Wealth and Investment Management Chief Investment office (GWIM CIO), gender lens investing is the integration of gender into investment analysis, with two main goals in mind: to make the world a more equitable place and to make a profit.
+According to Jackie VanderBrug, Head of Sustainable and Impact Investment Strategy for Merrill Lynch and U.S. Trust, gender lens investing is the integration of gender into investment analysis, with two main goals in mind: to make the world a more equitable place and to make a profit.
 “It’s a way to leverage the market to support progress towards gender equality—in the workplace, the supply chain, the consumer market, and elsewhere,” she says.
 “And simultaneously it’s a way to identify areas of opportunity in the search for enhanced investment returns, sustainable growth and lower risk.”

 It’s more than philanthropy

 Perhaps it’s no surprise that some investors equate the idea of investing to improve society with philanthropy, which generally does not involve financial returns.
 So, when it comes to gender and investing, it’s important to stress the “making a profit” side of the equation.
-Indeed, gender lens investing is considered to be a subset of impact investing, which itself is often described as “doing good while doing well.”
-That is, investing to make a positive social or environmental change while receiving a return on your investment.
+Indeed, gender lens investing is considered to be a subset of impact investing, which itself is often described as having the potential of “doing good while doing well.”
+That is, investing to make a positive social or environmental change while pursuing a return on your investment.

 “We’re hearing more about gender lens investing today because there is a growing interest among consumers and investors to support gender equality as a fundamental human right.”